Pakistan Monsoon Mayhem 2025: How Climate Change is Reshaping Our Seasons

 The Human and Economic Toll:

-Climate change is not only about melting glaciers or rising sea levels, It affects real people, such as farmers whose crops are washed away, families who lose their homes, and children who can’t go to school because roads are impassable.
+Climate change is not only about melting glaciers or rising sea levels, it affects real people, such as farmers whose crops are washed away, families who lose their homes, and children who can’t go to school because roads are impassable.

 Livelihoods: Agriculture and livestock, which is vital to Pakistan’s rural economy, have taken severe hits.
 These numbers are more than statistics.
 They represent the deepening vulnerability of our society to environmental changes we’re not prepared for.